AnyLog-co/documentation/master node.md

 ## Synchronizing a local copy of the blockchain

-Nodes maintain a local copy of the blockchain in a text file.
+Nodes maintain a local copy of the blockchain in a JSON file.
 The file name and location is declared in the local dictionary using ***!blockchain_file***.
 A node can enable a synchronization process.
 This process periodically pulls the blockchain data from the local database of the Master Node to the local blockchain file on the target node (the node that is executing the sync process).
 The synchronization process is detailed at [blockchain synchronizer](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#blockchain-synchronizer).